 There are plenty of benefits to hiring a recent college graduate, with many fresh-out-of-school recruits bringing an abundance of energy and new ideas to the (boardroom) table.

 There are, however, some “cons” to consider, too — issues grads themselves admit to facing upon entry into the work world.

 In a survey by Accountemps, more than half of accounting and finance professionals polled felt only somewhat prepared for their first job after college, with 14 percent saying they did not feel ready at all.

-Among their top concerns: an inability to handle office politics, inadequate technology or software skills, and a lack of the soft skills like industry awareness, flexibility and time management.
+Among their top concerns: an inability to handle office politics, inadequate technology or software skills, and a lack of soft skills like industry awareness, flexibility, and time management.

 While there are many things students can (and should!) do to prepare for their first jobs out of school, there are also steps employers may want to take to ease the transition after a new grad has been hired.